SouthGreenPlatform/SynFlow/README.md

 A Snakemake workflow to detect synteny blocks and identify chromosomal rearrangements [https://gitlab.cirad.fr/agap/cluster/snakemake/synflow](https://gitlab.cirad.fr/agap/cluster/snakemake/synflow)

 ## Features

-- Upload your own data or explore the database
+- Use precomputed datasets or run your own analysis
-- Interactive zoom and pan
+- Chain multiple genome comparisons for comprehensive analysis
-- Filter bands by type and length
+- Drag and drop chromosomes to reorder them
-- Stack chromosomes vertically or align them horizontally
+- Detailed control panel for customizing visualizations
 - Download the visualization as an SVG file

 ## Usage